telerik/document-processing-docs/libraries/radwordsprocessing/concepts/fields/sequence-field.md

 | { **SEQ Identifier** [Bookmark] [Switches]} |

 ### Seq identifier
-The name you assign to a series of items to number.
-The name must start with a letter and is limited to a 40 characters(letters, numbers, and underscores).
+Every SEQ code needs an identifier to tag each sequence or list.
+Identifiers must start with a letter and is limited to a 40 characters(letters, numbers, and underscores).

 ### Bookmarks
 Include a bookmark name to refer to an item elsewhere in the document.